singhmagh987-ship-it/event-driven-repo/Readme.md

 It is responsible for the creation and deleteion of the topic across the brokers.
 It decides which broker consists of which topic's leader and follower parititon.
 It decides which broker will be the leader or follower in case of broker failure or crash.
+Shares all the updated cluster metadata information among the brokers.
+Keeps check of the broker failure(s)

 ### Zookeeper and KRaft (Kafka Raft)
 Zookeeper is a legacy external distributed system to manage the Controller.